Chinese payment gateways

 Alipay, owned by Alibaba, was the first significant online payment processing system.

-WePay, owned by Tencent, is a new system becoming very popular in China due to its full integration with WeChat.
+WePay, owned by Tencent, is a new system gaining popularity in China due to its full integration with WeChat.

 Both gateway systems support online payments, touch payment apps (replacing local charge cards), and, increasingly, bank services.

-These systems are cheap; they are 50% to 75% more affordable than the payment systems we use in Europe.
+These systems are significantly cheaper, being 50% to 75% more affordable than the payment systems we use in Europe.

 You can open Alipay and WePay as an overseas citizen or business.